sofastack/sofastack-doc/sofa-tracer/en_US/Sampler.md

 ### Verification

-* When the sample rate is set to 100, the degist log is printed each time.
+* When the sample rate is set to 100, the digest log is printed each time.
-* When the sample rate is set to 0, the degist log is not printed.
+* When the sample rate is set to 0, the digest log is not printed.
 * Print by probability when the sampling rate is set between 0 and 100.

 The result is verified by requesting 10 times.

-1、When the sample rate is set to 100, the degist log is printed each time.
+1、When the sample rate is set to 100, the digest log is printed each time.

 Start the project and enter in the browser:http://localhost:8080/springmvc ,And refresh the address 10 times, check the log as follows: